Neuro-Robotic-Touch-Laboratory/Cuneate-Spiking-Neuronal-Network/README.md

 iv) Italian Ministry of Enterprises and Made in Italy (MIMIT) through the Industry 4.0 Competence Center on Advanced Robotics and Enabling Digital Technologies and Systems (ARTES4.0)

-v) Tuscany Region through the Tuscany Network for Bioelectronic Approaches in Medicine: AI-based predictive algorithms for fine-tuning of electroceutical treatments in neurological, cardiovascular and endocrinological diseases (TUNE-BEAM, H14I20000300002)
+v) Tuscany Region through the Tuscany Network for Bioelectronic Approaches in Medicine: AI-based predictive algorithms for fine-tuning of electroceutical treatments in neurological, cardiovascular, and endocrinological diseases (TUNE-BEAM, H14I20000300002)

 vi) Italian Ministry of Universities and Research (MUR);